 Miniature Bull Terrier

-The miniature bull terrier is possibly the cutest looking terrier.
-They are known as the mini dog, but they have a massive sense of humor.
+The miniature bull terrier is possibly the cutest-looking terrier.
+They are known as mini dogs but have a tremendous sense of humor.

-The miniature bull terrier has an egg-shaped head that possesses an inquisitive look.
-Their coat is very short, meaning that they do not need much grooming.
+The miniature bull terrier has an egg-shaped head that possesses a curious look.
+Their coat is very short, meaning they do not need much grooming.

 If well-fed, these dogs can get heavy within a short time.
 Exercise is crucial to keep this dog in shape.

-When fully grown, they have a bold body, standing to heights of 14 inches, and a weight of 28 pounds.
-They are muscular in shape, but softies at heart.
+When fully grown, they have a bold body, standing to heights of 14 inches and weighing 28 pounds.
+They are muscular in shape but softies at heart.

-This toy dog shares a similar look to its bigger family member, the Doberman pinscher.
-They are sometimes referred to as the mini Doberman, and no wonder it sometimes referred to as the mini Doberman.
+This toy dog shares a similar look to its more prominent family member, the Doberman pinscher.
+They are sometimes referred to as the mini Doberman, and no wonder is sometimes referred to as mini Doberman.

 They have the same kind of courage that the Doberman pinscher has.
 Their bodies can be described as muscular yet agile.
 Miniature pinschers are an intelligent breed.

-The miniature pinscher is an obedient and loyal dog and only barks when annoyed, scared, or when trying to warn its owners.
+The miniature pinscher is an obedient and loyal dog who only barks when annoyed, scared, or trying to warn its owners.